masanorihirano/slack_transfer/docs/source/user_guide/run.rst

 In general, it is not recommended to transfer data from the general channel of the original WS to the general channel of the destination WS.

 Otherwise, if a duplicate channel name already exists in the uploading WS, there are three options
- - Add migrated messages to the end of the existing postings --> No additional work is required.
-(Later, please use :code:`--override` flag)
+ - Add migrated messages to the end of the existing postings --> In the following work, use the :code:`--override` flag, allow overwriting, or :code:`override=True`.
+In the Uploader side WS, please also add the Uploader API to the existing channel as in step 4.
  - Create a new channel by removing the existing one → Delete the channel first (if you want to keep it as an archive, rename the channel and then archive it).
  - Create a new channel as a separate channel → Set the channel mapping.
 The channel mapping is set by the optional argument described below.